A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Results and Discussions

 Figure \ref{fig:forward_visualizations} shows visualizations of model predictions for the forward problem on three datasets.
 Since these datasets are heterogeneous, the recorded seismic waveforms exhibit convoluted interference patterns.
 In particular, we can see that in all ground truth visualizations, there is a direct arrival in the shallower layers represented as a `slanted line' signature.
 While capturing the direct arrival is relatively simple, the primary challenge in solving forward problems is to capture the subtler reflections in the deeper layers, where even small magnitudes of errors can result in large differences in inferred velocity maps.
 We can see that while all baseline methods are able to predict shallow waveforms easily (like direct arrivals), methods such as FNO and Auto-Linear are struggling to predict the seismic waveforms, especially in the deeper regions (highlighted using black-boxes in the Figure).
 On the other hand, our proposed models consistently improve results over baselines across all datasets.
-Additional visualizations for the forward problem are provided in the Appendix.
+Additional visualizations for the forward problem are provided in the Appendix \ref{sec:additional_visualizations}.
 Building on these quantitative and qualitative results, we provide key insights on four open questions in the field of DL4SI in the following.